 Rodwell, M. J., Doblas-Reyes, F. J., 2006.
 Medium-range, monthly, and seasonal prediction for Europe and the use of forecast information.
 Journal of Climate 19 (23), 6025-6046. https://doi.org/10.1175/jcli3944.1

 - Release Date

 - Geographical Coverage

-- Croatia, Greece, Greenland, Romania, Russia, Saudi Arabia, San Marino, Serbia, Slovakia, Slovenia, Sweden, Syria, Tunisia, Isle of Man, United Kingdom, Georgia, Guernsey, Gibraltar, Estonia, Finland, Monaco, Moldova, Latvia, Faroes, Lithuania, Luxembourg, Libya, Liechtenstein, Jordan, Lebanon, Åland Islands, Kosovo, Andorra, Albania, Austria, Armenia, Belgium, Azerbaijan, Bosnia and Herzegovina, Bulgaria, Western Sahara, Iraq, Jersey, Iran, Italy, Vatican City, Ukraine, Turkey, Denmark, Portugal, Switzerland, Belarus, Czech Republic, Cyprus, Palestine, France, Germany, Algeria, Spain, Mauritania, Hungary, Norway, Mali, Iceland, Montenegro, Malta, Ireland, Netherlands, Israel, Morocco, Egypt, Poland, Former Yugoslav Republic of Macedonia
+- Croatia, Greece, Greenland, Romania, Russia, Saudi Arabia, San Marino, Serbia, Slovakia, Slovenia, Sweden, Syria, Tunisia, Isle of Man, United Kingdom, Georgia, Guernsey, Gibraltar, Estonia, Finland, Monaco, Moldova, Latvia, Faroes, Lithuania, Luxembourg, Libya, Liechtenstein, Jordan, Lebanon, Åland Islands, Kosovo, Andorra, Albania, Austria, Armenia, Belgium, Azerbaijan, Bosnia and Herzegovina, Bulgaria, Western Sahara, Iraq, Jersey, Iran, Italy, Vatican City, Ukraine, Turkey, Denmark, Portugal, Switzerland, Belarus, Czechia, Cyprus, Palestine, France, Germany, Algeria, Spain, Mauritania, Hungary, Norway, Mali, Iceland, Montenegro, Malta, Ireland, Netherlands, Israel, Morocco, Egypt, Poland, North Macedonia

 European Commission, Joint Research Centre (JRC)